oracle-livelabs/security/oci-vss-qualys-agent/common/oci-config.md

 9. Ensure **PASTE PUBLIC KEYS** is selected under **Add SSH Keys**.
 Paste the public key copied earlier.

-    > **Note:** If 'Service limit' error is displayed choose a different shape from VM.Standard.E4.Flex, VM.Standard2.1, VM.Standard.E2.1, VM.Standard1.1, VM.Standard.B1.1 OR choose a different AD.
+    > **Note:** If the 'Service limit' error is displayed choose a different shape from VM.Standard.E4.Flex, VM.Standard2.1, VM.Standard.E2.1, VM.Standard1.1, VM.Standard.B1.1 OR choose a different AD.

-    > **Note:** If you already have your ssh-key available you can skip copying from cloud-shell and paste your own public key and use private key associated to that for accessing instance.
+    > **Note:** If you already have your ssh-key available you can skip copying from cloud-shell and paste your public key and use the private key associated with that for accessing the instance.

 10. Click **Create** and wait for Instance to be in **Running** state.